AndO3131/LGeneral-Deluxe/dependencies/readme.txt

-Put here all library files.
+Unpack here all library dependancies (include, bin and lib folders are sufficient).